-Unlike so many other top-ranked sailing programs, Penn State Sailing at Pennsylvania State University is a program anyone with an interest can join.
-The co-ed club aims to promote the sport on and around campus, and offers sailing lessons and teams for all abilities.
-Of course, there are also opportunities for those who want to compete at the highest level of collegiate sailing.
-The sailing teams compete on the East Coast and nationally as part of the Intercollegiate Sailing Association.
+Unlike so many other top-ranked college sailing programs, Penn State Sailing at Pennsylvania State University is a program anyone with an interest in the sailing world can join.
+The co-ed club aims to promote the sport on and around campus.
+It also offers sailing lessons and teams for all abilities.
+Of course, there are opportunities for those who want to compete at the highest level of collegiate sailing.
+The sailing teams compete on the East Coast and nationally as part of the ICSA.

-Stanford University offers a number of competitive, intercollegiate sports, including sailing.
-The Cardinal have a long history of success in the Intercollegiate Sailing Association (ICSA).
+Stanford University offers many competitive, intercollegiate sports, including college sailing.
+The Cardinal have a long history of success in the ICSA.
 This is especially true for the women’s team, which won the ICSA Women’s Singlehanded Championship in both 2000 and 2018.
 Students who are interested in sailing, but who may not yet be ready to compete, are able to take part in Stanford’s sailing camp and recreation program.

 Texas A&M, Galveston

-Texas A&M University’s campus in Galveston specializes in all things “ocean-oriented,” and sailing is no exception.
-Anyone who is interested in sailing is welcome to join the TAMUG sailing team, as long as they are willing to attend practice a minimum of one day a week (practices are held daily) and can pass a five-minute swimming test.
-The team competes as part of the Intercollegiate Sailing Association, with 5-6 races and regattas on the schedule for each month.
+Texas A&M University’s campus in Galveston specializes in all things “ocean-oriented,” and college sailing is no exception.
+Anyone who is interested in sailing is welcome to join the TAMUG sailing team.
+But they must be willing to attend practice at least one day a week (practices are held daily) and be able to pass a five-minute swimming test.
+The team competes as part of the ICSA, with 5-6 races and regattas on the schedule for each month.